-Northern Michigan produce stands from Traverse City to Petoskey are still heaped with fat, round red and green apples.
-Yep, they are awesome for eating, but kids can also turn them into holiday tealights following these simple steps.
+Northern Michigan produce stands from Traverse City to Petoskey are heaping with fat, round red and green apples.
+While they’re awesome for eating, they’re also great for crafts!
+Try this easy apple craft with your kids for holiday tealights.